 Lifestyle and home remedies

-- Take an over-the-counter medication, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others), to relieve pain and reduce inflammation.
-Some are available in a form you apply to the skin.
+- Take over-the-counter pain relievers.
+Short-term use of an anti-inflammatory drug, such as aspirin, ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others), can help relieve pain.

 Preparing for an appointment

-You'll likely start by seeing your family doctor, who might refer you to a doctor who specializes in joint disorders (rheumatologist).
+You might start by seeing your primary care provider, who might refer you to a doctor who specializes in other joint disorders (rheumatologist) or an orthopedic surgeon.

 What you can do

-For bursitis, questions to ask your doctor include:
+For knee bursitis, basic questions to ask your doctor include: